Techtonica/curriculum/web/css.md

 ## Lesson

 1. Work through all the free lessons in order on the [Codecademy: Learn CSS](https://www.codecademy.com/courses/learn-css/) syllabus (~ 4 hours).
 If it says "this lesson only comes with a Pro paid plan", you do not need to do it.
 Taking breaks in between each is recommended!
 They should each take around 30 minutes.
 If you are stuck on a certain step, reach out to your peers.
-This shouldn't happen very often, though - it's very straight-forward.
+This shouldn't happen often, though - it's very straight-forward.
   - [CSS Setup and Syntax](https://www.codecademy.com/courses/learn-css/lessons/learn-css-setup-and-syntax/)
   - [CSS Selectors](https://www.codecademy.com/courses/learn-css/lessons/learn-css-selectors/)
   - [Visual Rules](https://www.codecademy.com/courses/learn-css/lessons/css-visual-rules/)